Ortham/ortham.github.io/content/posts/2023-03-06-loot-sorting-optimisations.md

 There were a couple of choices that have a performance impact: the first is to search for a pinning position going backwards from the end of the load order, and the second is to search for the last plugin that a plugin *can* load after.
 If you were to search forwards from the start of the load order, or search for the last plugin that a plugin *must* load after, you'd end up looking for a lot more back-paths, which is significantly slower.

-I'm not going to include the full optimised code inline, because it's about 250 lines long, but about 100 lines of that are comments, and 35 lines are logging: it can be found [here](https://github.com/loot/libloot/blob/0.19.2/src/api/sorting/plugin_graph.cpp#L1055-L1307) if you're interested.
+I'm not going to include the [full optimised code](https://github.com/loot/libloot/blob/0.19.2/src/api/sorting/plugin_graph.cpp#L1055-L1307) inline, because it's about 250 lines long, but about 100 lines of that are comments, and 35 lines are logging.

 As a result of this optimisation, one user with 2313 plugins saw their sorting time go from 2184 seconds to 162 seconds!